 As with so many precocious forwards who break forth with a talent so immense, Watt seems to be gripped by arrested development.
 This inability to throw off the shackles of perpetual adolescence has been visible from his very first trial at Airdrie.
 When asked to attend the game in smart but casual attire, Watt had his own interpretation of the instruction.
 Ex-skipper Lovering takes up the tale: “In football terms, the boys knew that meant club tracksuits.
 All the lads arrived in their trackie bottoms and polo-shirts.
 Tony appeared in a pair of Bermuda shorts, a T-shirt and a rucksack.”

-Watt can now be found plying his trade in the Belgian second division for OH Leuven, where he has become a vocal presence on Twitter with his movie review site Watt to Watch.
+Watt can now be found plying his trade St Johnstone, where he has become a vocal presence on Twitter with his movie review site Watt to Watch.
 In case you were wondering, his reviews are shallow yet oddly enjoyable.
 Watt has carved a life for himself that is the envy of most of the world, one that shouldn’t be sniffed at, yet a career that is a million miles from the vision many Celtic fans held after he captured the hearts and minds of so many that night against Barcelona.
-While he is still at the age of just 23, it regrettably looks as though he will require a miracle to fulfil the promise he once displayed.
+While he is still at the age of just 24, it regrettably looks as though he will require a miracle to fulfil the promise he once displayed.